Professor and Coordinator, Mechanical Engineering Technology

-As MET Program Coordinator, Prof. Horton has provided collaborative leadership in the planning of the MET Suite of the Engineering Education and Design Center since the first building programming meeting in January 2018.
-She works closely with the MET faculty members and the Office of Facilities Management to support the development of the new MET facilities in this exciting capital building project.
+As MET Program Coordinator, Prof. Horton provided collaborative leadership in the planning of the MET Suite of the Engineering Education and Design Center starting with the first building programming meeting in January 2018.
+She worked closely with the MET faculty members and the Office of Facilities Management to support the development of the new MET facilities in this exciting new building.

 Prof. Horton teaches Introduction to Mechanical Engineering Technology, Design I and Design II, and Industrial Vibrations.
 She has also taught Technical Drawing, Manufacturing Technology, Introduction to CAM and CAE, Fluid Flow Technology, CAD/CAM Projects, Engineering Materials, and Virtual Preservation of Historical Structures.
 Students have worked on independent studies with Prof. Horton in a variety of areas including the virtual preservation of colonial structures in the Virgin Islands National Park, a student leadership seminar in which upper class students organize and lead peers in mentoring first and second year students, and the development of new laboratory equipment.